Digital Photography Tips, Tutorials and Resources

-4. Promote on Social Media
+4. Connect with Clients through Social Media

 OptinMonster makes it simple to place email opt-in forms on your website.
 For instance, you can greet visitors who are about to leave your site with an exit popup that lets them know you have something special to give them (such as a free PDF download, or a discount off their photo shoot) in exchange for their email address.

 Word of mouth will always be one of the most powerful and lucrative ways to market your photography business.
 After all, when you’re looking for a photographer to shoot your wedding, are you more likely to choose someone you see online, or someone that your friend tells you is impressive?

 With a little luck, your incredible services and photos will convince people to refer you to their friends without any nudging.
 However, if you need some help propelling referrals, you can always offer people a reward for telling others about you.
 For instance, you could provide a discount code to anyone who sends you 5 referral clients.

 To make sure that your clients have something special to share when they’re singing your praises, consider giving them access to a private image gallery of their own photos, complete with an easy link to your contact page.

 You could even create a short video clip going “behind the scenes” of your client’s wedding engagement shoot, and then surprise them with it.